2016 Democratic Party presidential primaries: Process

 A candidate must win 2,383 delegates at the national convention, in order to win the 2016 Democratic presidential nomination.
 For the U.S. territories of Puerto Rico, American Samoa, Guam, the U.S. Virgin Islands and for Democrats Abroad, fixed numbers of pledged delegates are allocated.
 All states and territories then must have used a proportional representation system, where their pledged delegates were awarded proportionally to the election results.

 A candidate must receive at least 15% of the popular vote to win pledged delegates in a state.
-The current 714 unpledged superdelegates (or "soft" delegates) included members of the United States House of Representatives and Senate, state and territorial governors, members of the Democratic National Committee, and other party leaders.
+The current 714 unpledged superdelegates, or "soft" delegates, included members of the United States House of Representatives and Senate, state and territorial governors, members of the Democratic National Committee, and other party leaders.
 Because of possible deaths, resignations, or the results of intervening or special elections, the final number of these superdelegates may be reduced before the convention.

-The Democratic National Committee also imposed rules for states that wished to hold early contests in 2016.
-No state was permitted to hold a primary or caucus in January and only Iowa, New Hampshire, South Carolina, and Nevada were entitled to February contests.
+The Democratic National Committee imposed rules for states that wished to hold early contests in 2016.
+No state was permitted to hold a primary or caucus in January.
+Only Iowa, New Hampshire, South Carolina, and Nevada were entitled to February contests.
 Any state that violated these rules were penalized half its pledged delegates and all its superdelegates to the 2016 convention.

 Schedule and results

-The following are the results of candidates that won at least one state.
+The following are the results of candidates who won at least one state.
 These candidates were on the ballots for every state, territory and federal district contest.
 The results of caucuses did not always have attached preference polls and attendance was extremely limited.
 The unpledged delegate count did not always reflect the latest declared preferences.